 How much will this cost?

-It is very important to remember that this will all be calculated based on the employee’s GROSS salary.
+It is very important to remember that this is all be calculated based on the employee’s GROSS salary.
 If your nanny is eligible then it will be a requirement to pay a percentage of the gross salary into his/her pension pot.
-These percentages are being gradually increased over the next three years.
-See table at bottom.

 It is therefore very important that the nanny’s contract is based upon a gross salary rather than net.
 The nanny’s contribution will then be paid out of her gross salary so the employer will only pay for their own contribution.
 If the salary is calculated on a net basis then the employer may well then end up paying for the nanny’s contribution as well.